helin24/language-agnosticism-workshop/resources/vocabulary.md

 ## "Basic" concepts

 ### Things that most programming languages can do
+*Note that all code examples are structured pseudocode and not meant to be any particular language*

 #### Arithmetic operations
 This involves typing expressions like `1 + 2` and getting the answer `3` as an output.
 The operators `+`, `-`, `*` and `/` are common (universal?), while programming languages also tend to have other operators like `**` (exponential power, e.g. `2 ** 3` returns `8`) or `%` (modulo, e.g. `14 % 4` returns `2`).